NWMP - NORTH-WEST MOUNTED POLICE

 Those officials tried to explain that the British Soldiers who had patrolled that area (to protect the interests of the Hudson's Bay Company) had been withdrawn because the Territories were now part of a new nation called the Dominion of Canada.
 It was up to the struggling, cash-poor Dominion to send soldiers.

-Following the Cypress Hills Massacre of 1873, when a number of Assiniboine men, women and children were killed by a group of drunken whites calling themselves the Spitzee Cavalry, Canadian Prime Minister John A MacDonald was forced to quickly organize a force of 275 men to ride west and establish the Queen's Law.
+Following the Cypress Hills Massacre of 1873, when a number of Assiniboine men, women and children were killed by a group of drunken whites calling themselves the Spitzee Cavalry, Canadian Prime Minister John A MacDonald was pressed by an outraged public to quickly organize a force of 275 men to ride west and establish the Queen's Law.

-MacDonald named the small force the North-West Mounted Police and their story, in Literature and History, has made them legend...
+MacDonald hastily re-named the small force the North-West Mounted Police and their story, in Literature and History, has made them legend...

-On July 8, 1874, the small force of NWMP moved out of Dufferin, Manitoba, and headed west toward the junction of the Bow and Belly Rivers over 800 miles away, in what is today southern Alberta.
-Their objective was to locate Fort Whoop-up, notorious stronghold of the whiskey traders, and destroy the whiskey trade.
+That small force of NWMP moved out of Dufferin, Manitoba, and headed west toward the junction of the Bow and Belly Rivers over 800 miles away in the foothills of the Rockies, in what today is southern Alberta.
+Their primary objective was to locate Fort Whoop-up, notorious stronghold of the whiskey traders, and destroy the whiskey trade.
 For two months the cavalcade of ox carts, wagons, cattle, field pieces and agricultural equipment crawled steadily westward over endless mile of prairie grass, wooded coulee, rolling hill and flatland.

 After travelling 14 days they reached the Roche Percee on the Souris River.
 Their supplies were depleted, horses were exhausted, and many men were sick.
 The NWMP Commisioner, George French, decided to split the group in two.
 The sickest horses and weakest men would travel the easier route along a 800 mile cart trail toward Edmonton, while the rest would take the shorter but more difficult 550 mile journey toward the foothills of the Rockies.

-American Whiskey Traders from Fort Benton, Montana, had established a fortified trading post near what is now Lethbridge Alberta some years earlier.
-The post, called Fort Whoop-up, traded with the people of the First Nations for hides in exchange for guns and bad whisky.
-The fort was well armed and even had a cannon.
+American Whiskey Traders from Fort Benton, Montana, had established Fort Whoop-up, a fortified trading post near what is now Lethbridge Alberta some years earlier.
+Whoop-up traded with the people of the First Nations for hides in exchange for poorly made guns, infected blankets and lots of bad whisky.
+Like a number of other trading posts on Canadian soil, the fort flew the Stars and Stripes and was well armed -- it even had a cannon.
 However, when the traders heard the Mounties were coming, they abandoned the fort.
 Thus allowing the Mounties to take the fort without a shot fired.

 The NWMP's main task between 1874-85 was to establish and maintain amicable relations with the native peoples of the Northwest Territories.
 One of the Canadian Government's main concerns during this period was to avoid the American experience of genocidal frontier wars.
 Fortunately, the Canadian situation was different from that below the border.
 Miners, settlers and profit-hungry merchants had still not arrived in the Canadian west in sufficient numbers to challenge the warlike tribes for their hunting lands.